Cultivating dwarf cyclanths: the right-sized "palms" for home and terraria?

 I am still working on a tentative ID for this plant, even to genus.
 From foothill forests of Morona Santiago Province, Ecuador, this is a very delicate-looking warm-growing hemiepiphyte with pencil-thick plus stems covered with soft spine-like projections emerging from the internodes.
 Offhand, I don't recall having seen this adaptation before on a cyclanth, but some pandans can develop quite formidable spines on their leaves and stems.
 Due to its relatively compact footprint, it seems a great candidate for pot cultivation in smaller spaces but needs some headroom.
 It responds well to pruning and suckers vigorously in youth.
 Leaves break/crease permanently with surprising ease, so care is needed when overhead watering with a breaker.
 Eminently suitable for vivariums housing very lightweight regional herps (e.g. anoles-Dactyloidae, glass frogs-Centronelidae and clown tree frogs (Dendropsopus leucophyllatus-Hylidae).

 This smallish hemiepiphytic Asplundia sp. is still in limited circulation in the US, but deserves to be much more widely-cultivated.
 I originally received it from two separate sources as Ludovia integrifolia.
 When young, it can grow for some time producing only entire leaves (right and next set of images), so it is superficially similar to that plant.
 It appears that a few university and public gardens still have it in their inventories listed under the wrong genus.
 Easy to grow, prune and propagate.
 I am trialing a multi-stemmed 20"/50 cm tall one in a vivarium with a pair of fringed leaf frogs (Cruziohyla craspedopus) and its sole drawback in vivaria seems to be that emerging foliage can be chewed a bit when too many feeder crickets are loaded in the enclosure at once.
-Should be simple to ID, but neither plant has flowered for me yet at 4'/1.25 m tall.
+Should be simple to ID, but neither plant has flowered for me yet at 5'/1.55 m tall.
 I have seen identical-looking Ecuadoran imports, so this sp. appears to occur there.
-For some reason, I think I also saw "Costa Rica" as the origin on one of the tags I received, but it doesn’t match any species I know that occurs there.
+I believe that I also saw "Costa Rica" as the origin on one of the tags I received, but it doesn’t match any species I know that occurs there.